matthewp/gitpal/README.md

 - **AI-powered commit messages**: Analyzes staged changes and generates descriptive commit messages with real-time streaming
 - **Interactive git undo**: Safely recover from git mistakes with AI-assisted operation analysis and automated backup creation
+- **Orphaned commit recovery**: Find and restore lost commits that are no longer reachable from any branch
 - **Interactive setup wizard**: Configure providers, API keys, and models with an intuitive TUI
 - **Automated changelog generation**: Update CHANGELOG.md with AI-generated summaries from git history
 - **Multiple LLM support**: Choose from OpenAI (GPT-4, GPT-3.5), Anthropic Claude (Sonnet, Haiku), or Google Gemini models